aiven/terraform-provider-aiven/docs/resources/project_user.md

 ### Required

 - `email` (String) Email address of the user.
+Should be lowercase.
 This property cannot be changed, doing so forces recreation of the resource.
 - `member_type` (String) Project membership type.
 The possible values are `admin`, `developer` and `operator`.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.